-Rowing machines are a great way for seniors to exercise.
+Rowing machines are a great low impact way for seniors to exercise.
 Not only do you get a cardio workout, which improves circulation and blood flow through the whole body, you also build strength and muscle in this whole body workout.
-The best rowing machine takes advantage of magnetic or air resistance to provide gentle resistance while rowing, which works to provide a great cardio workout.
+They really are the perfect exercise equipment for seniors, keep reading and I will explain why.

-What is the Best Home Rower for Seniors?
+What Is the Best Type of Exercise for Seniors?

-Low impact exercise, which you get from a row machine, is great because it helps improve your heart rate and overall fitness, while also serving as a means for strength training.
-Cardio machines, for example, are great for seniors as they do not harm the knees and offer great low impact exercises.
 Knee and hip pain are common in seniors, and can actually prevent them from exercising.
 That’s why low impact exercises are so important, as they provide an opportunity to exercise without harming joints.
+Click Here to see the best low impact exercise equipment!

-The benefits from row machines also do not come with the price that other exercise machines do.
+The benefits from rowing machines also do not come with the price that other exercise machines do.
 For example, a treadmill can cause knee, hip, or other problems like shin splints.
-Walking or running consistently on pavement or a treadmill has some cardio benefits, but it can damage your joints.
-The best rowing machines offer the same, or more, health benefits while also protecting your joints from injury because they are low impact.

 The best rower for seniors comes down to a few options.
 When considering the purchase of an indoor rowing machine, some pieces of exercise equipment stand out from the pack.